crocme10/area-net/README.md

 #### Configuration

-The application is configured using layers where we store key/value settings.
+The application is configured using layers where each layer stores key/value settings.
 Each setting in a layer overrides the corresponding setting in the layers below.
 There are 3 layers:

-- at the base level, we have the **default layer**.
+- at the base level, the **default layer** provides an exhaustive set of default values.
-- then we have the **profile layer**, which can override some settings for a given profile.
+- then the **profile layer** can override some settings for a given profile.
-- finally we have the **command-line layer**, where the settings present in the command line will override the corresponding one below.
+- finally the **command-line layer** can override some settings present in the layers below.
+  The command-line has no persistence, so it is meant only for one-off situations.

 The command line is sparse, and contains essentially these three components: